an economic system characterized by private ownership of the means of production and free trade, with no government intervention in either.

 a resource usage system based on de jure private ownership of the means of production.

-, focusing on the legal fiction rather than actual control by government.
-Used in ideology map
+The legal definition, focusing on the legal fiction rather than actual control by government.
+Used in ideology map.

 having ownership of capital

 The original definition, used by novelist William Thackeray in 1854, derived from "capitalist."

 an economic system characterized by accumulation of capital in the hands of the few.

 A socialist definition, aka the 19th century definition, still used by some leftists.

 - Marxist definitions